Pampanga Giant Lanterns–San Juan Knights rivalry

 The Pampanga Giant Lanterns and San Juan Knights both joined the Maharlika Pilipinas Basketball League (MPBL) as expansion teams for its 2018–19 season.
 The two teams have consistently faced off in the playoffs, particularly in the mid-2020s when they are battling spot in the finals of both the MPBL and the Pilipinas Super League (PSL).
-As of November 11, 2024, San Juan and Pampanga tied the all-time series 7–7.
+As of September 4, 2025, San Juan leads the all-time series, 8–7.

 History

 2018–2020: First meetings

 Both teams first faced each other on June 20, 2018, which happened to be their first games as expansion teams.
 The then-named Pampanga Lanterns hosted the game at AUF Sports and Cultural Center in Angeles City, but San Juan beat the home team with a score of 93–70.
 It wouldn't be until the following season when both met in the playoffs for the first time.
 In the 2020–21 MPBL playoffs, San Juan swept the now-Giant Lanterns in the best-of-three series.
 Game 1 of that series also featured a game-winning layup made by Mike Ayonayon.